Getting started Blackboard Assignment - Staff Guide

 For larger modules, it can be useful to delegate grading to different staff members.
 Delegated Grading facilitates this via Minerva Groups.
 To set up Delegated Grading, first create a Group Set.
 The Group Set should contain Groups for the different graders e.g. Group Tutor A for those Tutor A will mark, Group Tutor B for those Tutor B will mark etc. Assign the students to the groups as required (or use the randomise feature).

 Once you have your Group Set ready, select the Delegated Grading option in the Assignment settings and assign staff to mark the different Groups.
-Be aware that if you assign 2 staff to a group this is not parallel grading - if they both graded the same paper the original grade would just be overwritten for example.
+Be aware that delegated grading does not work in the same way as parallel grading.
+Only one grade can be applied to each paper.
+So, for example, if two markers add a grade to the same paper, the first grade that was added would just be overwritten by the second one.

-This is a relatively new feature (introduced October 2023) and does not support group assessments or parallel grading at this time (anonymous grading was supported from January 2024).
+This feature does not support group assessments or parallel grading at this time.

 Read our guide on Minerva Groups for more information on how to set these up.